MUTX Documentation

 SLK (Short Lived Keys)

 An SLK is not a wallet key.
-It is a capability token issued by the TUI and checked on each MCP request.
+It is a typed, scoped, time-bounded, auditable policy contract between you and one agent.

 Requesting an SLK